benhurley/bigcigarguy/content/pages/index.md

       - type: FeaturedItem
         title: >-
           “Super light, breathable, and true to size.
-Big fan of the color options, and designs are simple and fun..”
+Big fan of the color options, and designs are simple and fun.”
         tagline: ''
         subtitle: '- Max, Florida'
         text: ''